nilearn/nilearn/doc/decoding/decoding_intro.rst

 made by your estimators.
 You repeat this for every combination of folds, and get 5 prediction "scores", one for each fold.

-During the `fit`, `Decoder` object implicitely used a cross-validation:
+During the `fit`, :class:`nilearn.decoding.Decoder` object implicitely used a
-Stratified K-fold by default.
+cross-validation: Stratified K-fold by default.
 You can easily inspect the prediction "score" it got in each fold.

     >>> print(decoder.cv_scores_) # doctest: +SKIP